michaeltelford/wgit/README.md

 # By default, the MongoDB ranking applies i.e. results.first has the most hits.
 # Because results is an Array of Wgit::Document's, we can custom sort/rank e.g.
-# `results.sort_by!(&:crawl_duration)` ranks via page load times with results.first being the fastest.
+# `results.sort_by! { |doc| doc.url.crawl_duration }` ranks via page load times with
-# Any Wgit::Document attribute can be used, including those you define yourself by extending the API.
+# results.first being the fastest.
+Any Wgit::Document attribute can be used, including
+# those you define yourself by extending the API.

 top_result = results.first
 top_result.class           # => Wgit::Document